De La Salle Lady Spikers volleyball

 The De La Salle University Lady Spikers are the women's collegiate varsity volleyball team of De La Salle University.
 They compete in the University Athletic Association of the Philippines (UAAP).
-Ever since winning their first UAAP championship title in 2000, the DLSU Lady Spikers are hailed as the most dominant women's volleyball team in the league with 21 finals appearance as of 2025, and having won 12 championships.
+Ever since winning their first UAAP championship title in 2000, the DLSU Lady Spikers are hailed as the most dominant women's volleyball team in the league with 22 finals appearances as of 2026, and having won 13 championships.